Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Experimental Setup

 \subsection{Models}

 We evaluate five state-of-the-art Large Language Models: Qwen2.5-7B-Instruct~\citep{qwen2025qwen25technicalreport}, Qwen2.5-14B-Instruct~\citep{qwen2025qwen25technicalreport}, Llama-3.1-8B-Instruct~\citep{llama3.1_8b_instruct}, Ministral-8B-Instruct~\citep{ministral_8b_instruct_2410}, and Qwen3-8B~\citep{yang2025qwen3}.
-Qwen3-8B is assessed in both thinking (triggered via \texttt{<think>}) and non-thinking (triggered via \texttt{</no\_think>}) modes to determine the impact of test-time compute in robustness against position bias and misleading MFAI cues.
+Qwen3-8B is assessed in both thinking (triggered via \texttt{<think>}) and non-thinking (triggered via \texttt{</no\_think>}) modes to determine the impact of test-time compute on robustness against position bias and misleading MFAI cues.
 All models are evaluated at a temperature of 0.0 for reproducibility, consistent with prior work~\citep{levy2025moredocumentssamelength}.
+We additionally evaluate Qwen2.5-32B-Instruct-GPTQ-Int8 to assess scalability (\Cref{appx:supplementary-validation}).